 The Ph.D. degree offered at UW-Madison is awarded for original, creative, and novel research as demonstrated by a dissertation summarizing the work in a scholarly fashion.

 The requirements for a Ph.D. degree involve formal course work, teaching, year-end exams, and research.

-There are 7 paths of research (analytical, chemical biology, chemistry education, inorganic, materials, organic, and physical), but much of the interesting research occurs at the intersections of these paths.
+Students can satisfy the formal course requirements in less than two years.
 Research is the primary focus of the doctoral degree and students typically choose their research group at the end of their first semester and start research at the beginning of their second semester.
-Students can choose to work with any faculty member in the Department of Chemistry or outside of the Department if their interests match better with a professor outside of the Department.
+Students participate in teaching as part of the degree requirements.

 Students typically graduate in 5-6 years.
 Approximately half of the students continue their academic career as postdoctoral researchers and approximately half obtain industrial jobs.
 A few students find teaching positions directly after graduate school.